Lipu, Guangxi

 Lipu (荔浦 (Lìpǔ)) is a county-level city in the northeast of Guangxi, China.
 It is under the administration of Guilin City, the downtown of which is 100 km to the north.

 Lipu has a population of 370,000 (2002).
 It covers an area of 1759 square kilometers.
 The seat of the city is at Lipu Town (荔浦镇).

-Lipu is divided into Licheng Town, Dongchang Town, Xinping Town, Dumo Town, Qingshan Town, Xiuren Town, Datang Town, Huaqi Town, Shuangjiang Town, Maling Town, Longhuai Township, Chacheng Township and Pulu Yao Township.

 Lipu is known as "China's hanger capital."
 The city is home to about 100 hanger companies, which have manufactured "billions" of clothes hangers that are used throughout the world, and distributed by companies such as Target and IKEA.

 Other industries include a food processing plant which makes packaged snacks.

-Fengyu Cave (丰鱼岩) is found in Lipu.
+Fengyu Cave is found in Lipu.

+Administrative divisions

+Lipu is divided into 10 towns, 2 townships and 1 ethnic township: